Gauze Left in a Wound

 What Happens If Gauze Is Left In The Body After Surgery?

-Any foreign objects that are left inside a patient after surgery can cause huge risks.
+Any foreign objects that are left inside a patient after surgery can trap bacteria against the healing tissue, causing huge risks.
 Sometimes, medical gauze is left inside a patient following surgery.

 If left untreated, this gauze can accumulate bacteria which will lead to an infection.
 This infection will spread through the body, resulting in severe illness.